Wondering how to correct crouch gait in cerebral palsy patients?

 Other negative consequences of crouch gait are muscle stiffness, expending more energy, and chronic pain.

 While the brain damage that causes cerebral palsy does not get worse over time, spasticity can.

 Spasticity is when muscles involuntarily stay contracted.

 In cerebral palsy patients, the brain is unable to tell the affected muscles to relax, so they stay contracted.

 When children with spasticity in their legs learn to walk, they may develop abnormal gait patterns like crouch gait.

 Fatigue and Joint Pain

 Walking with crouch gait uses up more energy than normal walking, which causes fatigue and joint pain.

-Essentially, your body has to work harder to stay balanced, and because your ankles, knees, and hips are continuously bent, some muscles are constantly being strained, while others are underused.
+Your body has to work harder to stay balanced, and because your ankles, knees, and hips are continuously contracted, some muscles are constantly being strained, while others are underused.

 This muscle imbalance increases joint pressure and can result in chronic pain.

 Treating Crouch Gait in Cerebral Palsy Patients

-When it comes to fixing crouch gait, you need to treat the underlying spasticity.
+When it comes to fixing crouch gait, you must treat the underlying spasticity.